polytechnice-si/4A_ISA_TheCookieFactory/chapters/Exposing_SOAP.md

   * Web services are stateless, according to the WS standard.
 As a consequence, any beans exposed to the outside world through a Web Service must be stateless.
   * Business objects exposed through the public API must be serializable, and must define an empty constructor and get/set methods to be properly populated by the WE framework
-  * The TomEE container must
+  * The TomEE container must include the software stack that implement Web Service.
+This is achieved by using the TomEE+ version of the server.

 Here, we decide to expose two operations in the public API:  adding a cookie to a cart and getting cart contents.
 We exposed the `Item` business object in these methods as it exactly models what we are using in these methods.
 But the `Customer` business class is purely internal, it does not make any sense to expose to the outside world our complete representation of a Customer.
 Thus, we use a plain String to identify the customer in the public API.